 6. Please set out the modification(s) you consider necessary to make the Local Plan legally compliant and sound, in respect of any legal compliance or soundness matters you have identified at 5 above.
-(Please note that non-compliance with the duty to cooperate is incapable of modification at examination).
+(Please note that non-compliance with the duty to co-operate is incapable of modification at examination).
 You will need to say why each modification will make the Local Plan legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.

-120. Evidence is required to: • demonstrate which of the SHLAA sites identified as contributing towards the 5 and 16 year housing land supply in the 2013 SLP have been delivered. extrapolate the windfall, BLR and SHLAA site completions. robustly demonstrate the deliverability and developability of all BLR sites, SHELAA sites, and proposed housing allocations.
+120. Evidence is required to: demonstrate which of the SHLAA sites identified as contributing towards the 5- and 16-year housing land supply in the 2013 SLP have been delivered. extrapolate the windfall, BLR and SHLAA site completions. robustly demonstrate the deliverability and developability of all BLR sites, SHELAA sites, and proposed housing allocations.
 121. Where the necessary justification cannot be provided, those SLP housing site al- locations, SHELAA sites, BFL sites and planning permissions should be deleted from the SLP and housing land supply information (paragraphs 65, 222 and 225).
-122. In particular, it is considered the following modifications are required - The terms for the 'UK Central Hub' should be rationalised, clearly defined and used accordingly.
+122. Where appropriate evidence is forthcoming, additional site allocations should be set out in the SLP and Policies Map which identify deliverable small and medium 'major' development sites.
+123. In particular, it is considered the following modifications are required - The terms for the 'UK Central Hub' should be rationalised, clearly defined and used accordingly.
 A clear policy on the UK Central Hub housing contribution - the housing contri- bution should be clearly identified within the Policies Map and a Concept Mas- terplan for each site, in the same manner as other allocated sites.
 The quantum of dwellings and timeframe for delivery as quoted within the SLP and supporting evidence should be consistent.
 The policy and/ or concept masterplan should identify relevant details of coor- dination of landowners and implementation of necessary infrastructure, includ- ing quantum of development and timetable.
 The development of Arden Cross requires Green Belt compensation.
 That the NEC and Arden Cross sites are fully assessed for their suitability for development.
 (End)